Policy: Use of the University name and insignia

 1. Express written approval to use the University name and\or insignia must be sought except for: stationery, business cards and other material used in the ordinary course of University business; journals and monographs; conference presentations; materials prepared for courses; and copyright notices.

-- The University has developed a Corporate Style Manual (available in hard copy from the Marketing Office or electronically from http://www.anu.edu.au/web/corporate/) which sets out standards for letterhead, memoranda, fax header sheets and business cards.
+- The University has developed a Corporate Style Manual (available in hard copy from the Marketing and Student Recruitment Division or electronically from http://www.anu.edu.au/web/corporate/) which sets out standards for letterhead, memoranda, fax header sheets and business cards.
 The templates developed provide for identification of departments, divisions and larger academic or administrative units.
 It is particularly important for official written communication to be consistent with these templates.

 - The Corporate Style Manual also provides guidelines on the use - placement, appearance, relationship - of the name and insignia, which apply to all written materials as well as those appearing in electronic media such as University websites.